Arizard/deathrun/deathrun_todo.md

 ##TODO

 ##Planned Features:
-* Map start and end zones - To allow for timing and rewards.
-Specify two corners of a cuboid.

 * Death Avoidance Penalty - Force players to spectator for 3 rounds when they attempt to death-avoid.
 * Pointshop support ????
 * ReDie - Allow players to spawn as ghosts so that they can practice the map instead of being forced to spectate.